bihealth/bih-cluster/bih-cluster/docs/admin/getting-access.md

 - Group ownership implies control but also accountability for their work group and members.
 - Through the delegate mechanism, control can be delegated to up to one person (e.g., post-doc in the lab).
 - **Users can be members of one work group only.**

+We **strongly** dis-encourage on boarding non lab members into your group.
+This cause biases in usage accounting, may raise concerns in IT security and data privacy audits and also puts unfair responsibilities on the group leader.
-  For multi-group collaborations, please use the project mechanism described below.
+Please use the **project** mechanism described below.

 ## Projects

 Projects are very similar to work groups with the main distinction that

-- users can be a member of more than one project, but
+- users can be a member of multiple projects (no upper limit)
+- projects can be accessible for member of differnt groups

-- project membership does not grant cluster access (group membership is still required).
+Please note, project membership does not grant cluster access (a primary group membership is still required).

 Project creation can be initiated by group leaders and group delegates with the following process.